Frequently Asked Questions

 Dog training is currently a completely unregulated field, meaning anyone can set themselves up as a dog trainer and bad advice can lead to long-term problems for you and your dog.
-We are qualified and accredited trainers with almost twenty-years' practical experience.
+Ali Fell of Brighton Dog Training has nearly 20 years of experience working with dogs and is accredited by the Professional Association of Canine Trainers and is a Registered Animal Training Instructor with the Animal Behaviour and Training Council.
 As well as caring about the welfare of the dogs we work with, we also have a commitment to being supportive of our human clients.

 Where do your training sessions take place?

 Initial training sessions are usually held at the owner's home to allow us to have a detailed discussion about what you want to get out of the training.
 We'll put a training plan in place and will often start some practical work.
 Subsequent sessions are held at the onwer's home or local walking areas, depending on the issues being worked on.

 Do you run group training classes?

 In short, no. We prefer to tailor our training to individuals, so all of our training is carried out on a one-to-one basis.
 This means that you can focus on the exercises that will be most useful to you and your dog in an environment that isn't too distracting.

 We have a strong stance on methodology, reward based training has been shown in numerous studies to be the most ethical and effective in promoting long-term improvement in behaviour.
 We never use punishment or equipment such as shock, prong or choke collars in training.

 My dog is quite badly behaved, I don't know if training with treats will address this.